+It’s not clear how much support there is among US allies for taking similar action against Russia.
 The United States and Germany have the most to lose if Russia is disconnected, because their banks are the most frequent SWIFT users to communicate with Russian banks, according to Shagina.

 The European Central Bank has warned lenders with significant exposure to Russia to prepare for sanctions against Moscow, according to the Financial Times.
 ECB officials have also asked banks how they would respond to scenarios including a move to prevent Russian banks accessing SWIFT.